Wednesday, June 19th, 2013

 I work hard, very hard

-I buy pencils and exercise books
+I buy pencils and exercise

 And sell them to my friends